 Who’s flying this thing?

 The pilots are flying, of course!
-The news media gets really confused when talking about pilots.
+Terminology describing pilots can be confusing.
 Terms like flight crew, pilot, captain, co-pilot, first officer, second officer, flight engineer, and navigator get bounced around a lot.

 On most air carriers world-wide, the two pilots take turns flying the aircraft.
 The captain, however, always has the final authority.
 Very long flights sometimes carry extra captains or first officers to satisfy legal rest requirements.
 The extra crews are sometimes referred to as International Relief Officers (IRO) or cruise pilots.